NimishMishra/networking/README.md

 - Progress is not moving forward on the problem.
 It is learning more.
 If you are learning ways that don't work, you are progressing and don't qualify to ask/look for hints.

+- Applications break on bad inputs, not on good ones.
+Developers forget to consider bad inputs or edge test cases, they are your go-to.

 ## Profiles

 [Wechall](https://www.wechall.net/profile/ellessar): Global rank: 3078 / 22851 (Last update: Sept 17, 2020)